chathra222/drupalsite/README.md

 Please use https://travis-ci.org to run.

-I have attached the travis job run logs for reference. (travisjob.log)

 ## Test steps in local machine(preferred Linux or Mac)

 1)Install git, docker , docker-compose ,curl(if you don't have Browser) in your test machine